litespeedtech/lscache-joomla/README.md

     RewriteRule .* - [E=esi_on:1]
     </IfModule>

-Download *com_lscache* and *lscache_plugin* directory, ZIP each directory and install the zip file using Joomla administrator menu:
+Download *com_lscache* and *lscache_plugin*, ZIP the directories together and install the zip file using the Joomla Administrator menu:
-*Extensions->Manage->install*
+*Extensions->Manage->Install->Upload Package File*

-Enable *LiteSpeedCache Plugin* using administrator menu: *Extensions->Plugins*
+Enable the LiteSpeed Cache Plugin using the Administrator menu: *Extensions->Plugins*

 Configuration
 --------------

-using Joomla administrator menu: *Components->LiteSpeedCache* , click *Options* button to change LiteSpeedCache settings.
+Using Joomla Administrator menu: *Components->LiteSpeed Cache* , click the *Options* button to change LiteSpeed Cache settings.